Yiguandao: Fuji, shanshu and rituals

 An oil lamp is an element at the center of a Yiguandao shrine, below the effigy of Maitreya.

 With its centralized authority and highly degree of organization, Yiguandao had an extraordinary power of mobilization.
 At first, fuji, the practice of receiving direct revelations from the gods which is closely linked to the Chinese intellectual tradition since the Song dynasty, contributed to the dynamism of the movement.

 Divine revelations were published in "morality books" (shanshu), and distributed to the general public for moral edification of the society.
 Divine writing was also used to offer oracles for everyday problems.

 Fuji was introduced into Yiguandao despite Wang Jueyi, the 15th patriarch of the lineage, discouraging it.
 Zhang Tianran distinguished between "innate writing" (xiantian ji), received by juvenile media and considered superior to "acquired writing" (houtian ji), received by old media.
 Youth purity is considered more conductive of divine revelation.
 Zhang stressed that only Yiguandao fuji is xiantian ji (revealing the original Heaven).

 Divinely inspired writing was later rejected by some branches of Yiguandao, as new scriptures produced new schisms, and gradually declined within the religion as a whole.

 Yiguandao also spread and gathered financial support through the performance of "rituals of salvation of the ancestors".
 Rules and practices for the followers were also systematized.
 Zhang Tianran also gave much importance to aggressive missionary work, contrasting with the Chinese tradition of peaceful coexistence.
 In 1938 he held missionary workshops named "stove meetings" (lu hui) to train missionaries in Tianjin.
 Hundreds of missionaries were trained in these workshops, and they were sent all over the country.
 Many became influential leaders of Yiguandao.

 Rapid growth in the 1940s

 Through missionary activity, in the political and social turmoil caused by the Japanese invasion of China in the 1940s, that made Yiguandao's millenarian beliefs more convincing to the masses, the religion grew rapidly, reaching an estimated membership of 12 million.

-Even a number of top officials of the Japanese puppet government of Wang Jingwei converted to Yiguandao.
+Zhang developed a close relationship with the Japanese occupiers.
+A number of top officials of the Japanese puppet government of Wang Jingwei converted to Yiguandao.
+As a result, both the Nationalists and the Communists condemned Yiguandao; at the end of the Second Sino-Japanese War, Zhang was arrested and the society was banned.
+During the Chinese Civil War, Yiguandao became increasingly anti-communist.
+As the Communists came into power, some networks of Yiguandao engaged in armed conflict with the Communists, interpreting the Communist victory in the civil war as showing that the "three disasters and eight difficulties" as the beginning of the third kalpa.